Mr. Right

 Jesus: Silence

 This time, His silence was okay.
-I had figured it out on my own!
-With a big smile on my face, I enjoyed the rest of the drive as I rode in great anticipation of how God was going to play out this scenario.
+I had figured it out on my own.
+With a big smile on my face I enjoyed the rest of the drive as I rode in great anticipation of how God was going to play out this scenario.

 This visual was too much for me, and I couldn’t help myself; I asked to have my picture taken with them.
-They were noticeably flattered, and as they lined up, I could sense their chests puffing up under the wide striped jackets.
-One man was extremely friendly and quite talkative, even interested in my rosary wrap bracelets!
+They were noticeably flattered, and as they lined up I could sense their chests puffing up under the wide striped jackets.
+One man was extremely attentive; friendly and quite talkative, even interested in my rosary wrap bracelets!
 And then they were off.
 Or on that is - onstage.

+Dusk was approaching, and the fading light created a nostalgic mood as the barbershop quartet went through their repertoire of big band hits.
+They left the stage to scattered applause, and as they walked by I congratulated them.
 They were pleased when I told them I especially liked the song, Sentimental Journey.
-It prompted one of the men, the one that was the friendliest a little while earlier, to reach into his pocket and hand me a business card.
+It prompted one of the men, the attentive one, to reach into his pocket and hand me a business card.
 I took it half-heartedly, as I had no immediate need for a barbershop quartet, and returned to my final sales of the day.

-As I was packing up for the night, I came across the card the crooner had given me and read it carefully.
+Packing up for the night, I came across the card the crooner had given me and read it carefully.
 The blast of resulting laughter seemed to silence all other noise in the tent and startled nearby vendors.
 The sight they saw as they looked my way was a middle-aged woman, cross-legged and doubled over, holding the card high in the air as if it were a winning lottery ticket!